-Your Toyota is equipped with sophisticated computers that record certain information about your vehicle's operation, such as:
+Your Toyota is equipped with several sophisticated computers that will record certain data, such as:

-- Engine speed
+- · Engine speed

 - · Accelerator status

 - · Brake status

-- · Vehicle speed
+- Vehicle speed

 - Shift position (except manual transmission)

-The data recorded varies according to the grade level and options the vehicle is equipped with.
-The computers do not record conversations, sound or pictures.
+The recorded data varies according to the vehicle grade level and options with which it is equipped.
+Furthermore, these computers do not record conversations, sounds or pictures.